stefan-jansen/machine-learning-for-trading/README.md

 - For instructions on using a Docker image or setting up various `conda` environments to install the packages used in the notebooks, see [here](installation/README.md).
 - To download and preprocess many of the data sources used in this book see [create_datasets](data/create_datasets.ipynb).

-# Summary of the Content
+# Outline of the Content

-The book has four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML4T challenges.
+The book has four parts that address different challenges that arise when sourcing and working with market, fundamental and alternative data sourcing, developing ML solutions to various predictive tasks in the trading context, and designing and evaluating a trading strategy that relies on predictive signals generated by an ML model.

 ## Part 1: From Data to Strategy Development

-The first part provides a framework for the development of trading strategies driven by machine learning (ML).
-It focuses on the data that power the ML algorithms and strategies discussed in this book, outlines how ML can be used to derive trading signals, and how to deploy and evaluate strategies as part of a portfolio.
+The first part provides a framework for developing trading strategies driven by machine learning (ML).
+It focuses on the data that power the ML algorithms and strategies discussed in this book, outlines how to engineer and evaluates features suitable for ML models, and how to manage and measure a portfolio's performance while executing a trading strategy.

 ### 01 Machine Learning for Trading: From Idea to Execution

 This [chapter](01_machine_learning_for_trading) explores industry trends that have led to the emergence of ML as a source of competitive advantage in the investment industry.
 We will also look at where ML fits into the investment process to enable algorithmic trading strategies.

-More specifically, we will be covering the following topics:
+More specifically, it covers the following topics:
 - Key trends behind the rise of ML in the investment industry
 - The design and execution of a trading strategy that leverages ML
 - Popular use cases for ML in trading

 ### 02 Market & Fundamental Data: Sources and Techniques

-This [chapter](02_market_and_fundamental_data) shows how to work with market and fundamental data sources and describes key aspects of the environment in which they are created.
-Familiarity with various types of orders and the trading infrastructure matters not only for the interpretation of the data, but also because they affect backtest simulations of a trading strategy.
-We also illustrate how to use Python to access and work with trading and financial statement data.
+This [chapter](02_market_and_fundamental_data) shows how to work with market and fundamental data and describes critical aspects of the environment that they reflect.
+For example, familiarity with various order types and the trading infrastructure matter not only for the interpretation of the data but also to correctly design backtest simulations.
+We also illustrate how to use Python to access and manipulate trading and financial statement data.

+Practical examples demonstrate how to work with trading data from NASDAQ tick data and Algoseek minute bar data with a rich set of attributes capturing the demand-supply dynamic that we will later use for an ML-based intraday strategy.
+We also cover various data provider APIs and how to source financial statement information from the SEC.

 In particular, this chapter covers:

 - How market data reflects the structure of the trading environment
 - Working with intraday trade and quotes data at minute frequency